ssfdre38/docusaurus-starter/docs/AMP/FAQ/faq.md

 ## I Got X License and want to switch it to Y License that I just purchase.

 When you get the key there will be 2 things to do.
-First on the panel, go to `Configuration > New Instance Defaults` and add the new key and press reactivate all button.
+First on the panel, go to `Configuration > Instance Deployment` and look for the tab `Deployment Default` and look for Licence Key boxand add the new key and press reactivate all button.
 Second thing is on the command side of things.
 For Linux it's,
 ```bash
 sudo su -l amp